WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 `constexpr` functions must be simple enough that the compiler can evaluate them at compile time.
 We can use `constexpr` functions in the initializer of a `constexpr` variable.

-Best Practices: Generally, it is a good idea to use constexpr for variables that you intend to use as constant expressions.
+Best Practices: Generally, it is a good idea to use `constexpr` for variables that you intend to use as constant expressions.

 ##### Literal Types

 **The types we can use in a `constexpr` declaration are known as "literal types" because they are simple enough to have literal values.**

 Of the types we have used so far, the **arithmetic, reference, and pointer types are literal types**.
 Our `Sales_item` class and the **library IO and `string` types are not literal types**.
 Hence, we cannot define variables of these types as `constexpr`s.
-We’ll see other kinds of literal types in § 7.5.6 (p.
+We'll see other kinds of literal types in § 7.5.6 (p.
 299) and § 19.3 (p.
 832).

 Although we can define both pointers and reference as `constexpr`s, the objects we use to initialize them are strictly limited.
 We can initialize a `constexpr` pointer from the `nullptr` literal or the literal (i.e., constant expression) `0`.
 We can also point to (or bind to) an object that remains at a fixed address.

-For reasons we’ll cover in § 6.1.1 (p.
+For reasons we'll cover in § 6.1.1 (p.
 204), **variables defined inside a function ordinarily are not stored at a fixed address**.
 Hence, we cannot use a `constexpr` pointer to point to such variables.
 On the other hand, the address of an object defined outside of any function is stored at a fixed address and is a constant expression, and so may be used to initialize a `constexpr` pointer.
 We'll see in § 6.1.1 (p.
 205), that functions may define variables that exist across calls to that function.
 Like an object defined outside any function, these special local objects also have fixed addresses.
 Therefore, a `constexpr` reference may be bound to, and a `constexpr` pointer may address, such variables.

 ##### Pointers and `constexpr`